Banner

 This event is over

-This event will take place in-person at Room 108N, North House, 1 Devonshire Place, Toronto, ON, M5S 3K7
+This event took place in-person at Room 108N, North House, 1 Devonshire Place, Toronto, ON, M5S 3K7

 Culinary Workshop & Seminar with Prof. Rafia Zafar